wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

   "hi" == "hi"
   ```

-- Checking if literal and the value of a variable (`firstNumber`) is equal.
+- Checking if the literal and the value of a variable (`firstNumber`) is equal.

   ```ballerina
    firstNumber == 100